UPDATE: Welcome Carolina Plott Hound Readers

 662 teachers.
 Out of over 95,000 in NC.
 No where is the raw data displayed and in fact I had to sign up with my email address to be alerted of the full data set coming out.
 So far, that hasn’t happened.
 Some poll!
 What we are to believe here is that Common Core is better, because they said so… and because, POLL!

 Two can play at that game.
 Here’s another poll — excuse me, SURVEY: NC teachers favor slowing down Common Core.
 And they list their data.

-Teachers I have encountered dislikes it in one way or another.
-More than one has told me that it may be what gets them to finally quit and if they had school aged children now, that they would homeschool.
+Teachers I have encountered dislike it in one way or another.
+More than one has told me that it may be what gets them to finally quit and if they had school-aged children now, they would homeschool.

 Many look at it as the latest fad coming down the pike – and they are correct.
-It’s it a fad and an experimental fad at that.
-Many dislike it, but are afraid to speak up.
-I would refer readers to check out this NC Civitas poll from last Fall on what teachers think of Common Core and noting 62% favored slow down or a halt of the standards.
-One comment in particular confirms the fad status, calling it ‘flavor of the month’:
+It’s a fad and an experimental fad at that.
+Many dislike it but are afraid to speak up.
+I would refer readers to check out this NC Civitas poll from last Fall on what teachers think of Common Core and noting 62% favored slowing down or a halt of the standards.
+One comment, in particular, confirms the fad status, calling it ‘flavor of the month’:

 “[Common Core] seems to be just another ‘Flavor of the Month’ and within five years it will be replaced.”

 I think Senator Stein needs to realize that while there may be some who like the Common Core, the majority — voters — do not.
 In fact, as of last December, 53% of those polled said they favor at least a slow down of Common Core.

 As for the commission, which Senator Stein thinks shouldn’t happen, in April Civitas reported that 58% polled support it, and less than half of that oppose the commission.
 That support is bipartisan by the way: